Note

 Getting shorter links

-The query is made more compact by applying the following transformation:
+Make the query more compact by applying the following transformation:

 UrlEncode(Base64Encode(gzip(original query)))